UGA-MOBILITY-LAB/.github/profile/README.md

 Welcome to the official GitHub organization of the **Mobility Lab** at the University of Georgia.

-We are a research group dedicated to advancing safer and smarter transportation systems through research in **Connected and Automated Vehicles (CAVs)**, **Robotics**, and **Cyber-Physical Systems**.
+We are a research group dedicated to advancing safer and smarter transportation systems through research in **Connected and Automated Vehicles (CAVs)**, **Robotics**, **Smart Infrastructure**, and **Cyber-Physical Systems**.
 Our research bridges the gap between theoretical algorithms and real-world applications, focusing on perception, planning, and control in complex environments.

 ## 📰 News